CRISPRlab/CRISPRutils/README.md

 ### Pro Tip
 The **CSV** file created using the **-c** option can be **modified manually**.
 Open the CSV file in your text editor of choice, then delete any rows with BLAST hits not to your liking (organisms you want to exclude, etc.).
 Make sure to save the file when complete, but do not rename it.
-Then run blast_parser.py with the **-p(x)** options.
+Then run blast_parser.py with the **-p** options.
 It will pickup the CSV file changes and search Entrez accordingly.